Values

 ? missing value 0

-Is there a grammatical device for immediate future?
+Is there grammatical marking of the immediate future?

 Uralic Areal Typology feature UT020

-A language may contain more than one means to express future time reference.
-There may also be a separate device for expressing immediate future (Bybee et al. 1994).
-In the case of immediate future, a situation can be viewed as about to take place.
-Whereas in Nganasan, there is a resultative inflection (1), in Estonian, a periphrastic device is used (2).
+A language may contain more than one means for expressing future time reference.
+For instance, there may be a separate device for expressing the immediate future (Bybee et al. 1994).
+For the immediate future, a situation can be viewed as about to take place.
+Whereas in Nganasan, the resultative has this function (1), in Estonian, a periphrastic device may be used (2).

 tǝu-Ɂki-Ɂi-nǝ